CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 Information on the range of vertical model layers included in a dataset is displayed in the **Layers** panel (Figure 9‑2).
 Use the **Min** and **Max** spinner controls to select a subset of the available layer data for plotting.
 Check the **Use Layer Range** box above the spinner controls to tell VERDI to use the layers you have specified.
 By default, a plot will initially display data for the minimum layer chosen in the **Layers** panel.
 The range of the layers available in the **Layer** spinner control at the top of the plot matches the subset of layers specified when the **Use Layer Range** box is checked.
 Subsetting a dataset’s or formula’s layer range affects plots produced with those data.
 Section 9.4 describes the precedence rules.

 <a id=Figure9-2></a>
 Figure 9‑2.
-Edit Layer Range in Formula Pane
+Edit Layer Range in Formula Pane<br>
 <img src="media/image025.png"/>

 Specify Domain Range